Edgerton House Association Charter

 After the event

-– If a desk worker is on duty after the party, check out with the desk worker, who will check the lounge condition; the appropriate officer will also check the facility after the event to authorize the return of the deposit check
+• If a desk worker is on duty after the party, check out with the desk worker, who will check the lounge condition

 Alcohol policy

-MIT’s alcohol policy (serving alcohol at events, etc.) can be found here.
+MIT’s alcohol policy (serving alcohol at events, etc.) can be found in the MIT handbook and in the Event Planning Guide.
+These can be found here:

 Large event registration